GE E60: Amtrak and New Jersey Transit

 New Jersey Transit began buying ABB ALP-44s, an improved version of the EMD AEM-7 from Asea Brown Boveri, in 1990.
 It would acquire 32 altogether by the end of 1996.
 The E60 was off the New Jersey Transit roster by 1998.
 No. 958 was preserved by the United Railroad Historical Society of New Jersey.
-All Amtrak E60s were retired in 2003.
+All Amtrak E60s were retired in 2003, having been replaced mostly by the HHP-8.
 In April 2004, the Railroad Museum of Pennsylvania acquired No. 603 for preservation.

 Ferrocarriles Nacionales de México

 The single largest order of E60Cs was by Ferrocarriles Nacionales de México (NdeM), the national railroad of Mexico.
 NdeM ordered 39 E60C-2 locomotives, built between 1982 and 1983.
 NdeM intended to use the locomotives on a new 155 mi railway line between Mexico City and Querétaro.
 The line operated from 1994 to 1997; many locomotives never ran in revenue service.
 After privatization in 1997, Transportación Ferroviaria Mexicana (TFM) dismantled the electrification.
 The locomotives were made available for sale; eight were still owned by GE and, never delivered, stored in Brownsville, Texas.
 The availability of several dozen lightly used electric locomotives sparked interest from several commuter operators, including Caltrain in the San Francisco Bay Area and GO Transit in Toronto.

 TFM traded 22 of the E60C-2s to GE for GE AC4400CW diesel locomotives.
 Three were sold to Texas Utilities to serve the company's Martin Lake Line, displacing GE E25Bs.
 They lasted in service until the end of electrified operations in 2011.
 EMD SD50 diesel locomotives replaced them.
 The E25Bs, smaller versions of the E60, had been in use since 1976.
 Another six went to the Black Mesa and Lake Powell, replacing its aging E60Cs.
 Five went to the Deseret Power Railroad.
 Texas Utilities discontinued electric operation in January 2011.